 - You'll get bigger tomatoes.

-- Your plants will get more air flow, and, therefore, be healthier.
+- Your plants will get more airflow, benefiting the plants.

 As for pruned plants producing larger fruit, that's also fairly inaccurate.
 As Male mentions, the way you get larger fruit is to remove all but one or two of the small fruits per stem.
 The remaining fruits, because all of the plant's energy is going to them, will grow larger than they would have if you'd left all of the fruits.